Tap-And-Buy/Tap-And-Buy-/docs/prd.md

 - Enter tracking details and order information manually
 - Approve or reject order cancellation requests
 - Access order management dashboard with timestamp display for order placement and return requests
-- Manage Products (with device-responsive layout:2 rows on mobile, 4 rows on laptop/desktop/tablet), Manage Returns, and Manage Categories sections displayed in two-row layout
+- Manage Products (with device-responsive layout: 2 rows on mobile, 4 rows on laptop/desktop/tablet), Manage Returns, and Manage Categories sections displayed in two-row layout
-- **Send push notifications to customers for order updates and promotional announcements**
+- Send push notifications to customers for order updates and promotional announcements
 \n### 2.3 Customer Role
 **Registration & Login:**
 - Register using email or phone number